 How much will be matched?

 NewsMatch will match up to $1,000 per donor to participating organizations.
-The maximum amount you can receive from the match pool will be capped based on the size of the NewsMatch fund and the number of participating organizations.
-We will announce the cap by the end of October.
+The maximum amount you can receive from the match pool is capped based on the size of the NewsMatch fund and the number of participating organizations.

 How does the new member bonus work?